How to collaborate in Premiere Pro [2024 guide]

 Tool #1: Evercast

-Evercast is a video streaming and communication platform specifically built for creative teams that need to stream professional editing tools while chatting with their team.
+Evercast is a video streaming and communication platform specifically designed for creative teams needing to stream NLEs and other professional production tools while chatting with their team.

 Pros:

-• Ultra-low latency (less than 150ms on average) means that you’ll be able to chat and take notes in as close to real-time as possible.
+• Ultra-low latency (less than 150ms on average), letting you chat and take notes in as close to real time as possible

-• On-screen annotation and timestamped notes help you keep project notes organized and frame-accurate (no more hunting down the “thing” your co-collaborator was talking about).
+• On-screen annotation, drawings, and timestamped notes to help keep project notes organized and frame-accurate (no more hunting down the “thing” your co-collaborator was talking about)

-• The platform allows for simultaneous video chatting, text chatting/note taking, and workstation streaming, all under one clean interface.
+• Allows simultaneous video chatting, text chatting/note-taking, and workstation streaming, all under one clean interface

 Cons: